-Simplex Radio and infrared throttles must be plugged in to LocoNet to program CVs on the programming track.
-Ops Mode Programming can be done without plugging simplex radio throttles in to LocoNet.
-IR throttles must be plugged in for Ops Mode Programming.
+Throttles operating in infrared must be plugged in to LocoNet to program CVs on the programming track and for Ops Mode Programming.
 Duplex radio throttles can program without plugging in.

 The latest information on Digitrax Decoders is available online for download at www.digitrax.com in the Manuals and Instructions section.